Skip to Content

 • Aggravated battery

-Assault consists of trying to cause someone physical injury or putting someone in fear of being physically harmed.
-Examples of assault include raising your fist to strike the person.
-Even if you never make actual physical contact, you could be charged with simple assault due to the threat of punching the person which puts the alleged victim into a state of fear for his safety.
-Simple assault is charged as a misdemeanor.
+Simple assault consists of attempting to cause someone physical injury or putting someone in fear of being physically harmed.
+Examples of assault include raising your fist to strike a person.
+Even if you never make actual physical contact, you could be charged with simple assault under Georgia law due to the threat of punching the person, which puts the alleged victim in fear for their safety.
+Simple assault is charged as a misdemeanor in Cobb County and throughout the state.

-Aggravated assault involves using a deadly weapon or anything else that could result in serious injury, discharging a gun from your vehicle, or assaulting someone with the intention to rape, rob, or kill them.
-Aggravated assault is charged as a felony.
+Aggravated assault involves using a deadly weapon or anything else that could result in serious injury, discharging a gun from a vehicle, or assaulting someone with the intention to rape, rob, or kill them.
+Unlike simple assault, aggravated assault is charged as a felony and carries heavier penalties.

 Battery involves actual contact with the alleged victim, such as punching or shoving.
-Simple battery or battery are both charged as a misdemeanor.
-Aggravated battery is charged when your actions result in serious bodily injuries, such as broken bones, a concussion, or another injury that requires medical care or injuries that result in serious disfigurement.
-Aggravated battery is charged as a felony.
+Simple battery or battery are both charged as misdemeanors.
+Aggravated battery is charged when your actions result in serious bodily injuries, such as broken bones, a concussion, or other injuries requiring medical care, or injuries resulting in serious disfigurement.
+In Cobb County, aggravated battery is charged as a felony.

 Misdemeanor assault and battery charges can include up to a year in jail and/or a fine of up to $1,000, up to a year of probation, and restitution to the alleged victim.